Illustration of Coventry

 So, what should you do next?

 Now you know how your PSA works, take a look at how much you have in your non-ISA savings.
 Check the interest they’re due to earn next to your Income Tax band.
-If you think you may need to pay some tax on your interest, you should get in touch with HMRC.
 This could help you avoid any additional payments or fines.

 You can check how much tax you may owe on your savings.

-Remember, each tax year, you can save up to £20,000* into ISAs.
-You can learn more on how to make the most of your tax-free allowance by reading our helpful guide.
+Remember, each tax year, you can save up to your maximum ISA allowance.
+You can learn more on how to make the most of your tax-free ISA allowance by reading our helpful guide.

 Don’t ignore the interest you earn on your savings.
 If you're unsure or need further support, you could consider seeking independent financial advice.